 Don't miss the four-acre Amazing Corn Maze, which offers families the challenge of finding their way through a field of 10-foot-tall cornstalks.
 There are elevated second-story viewing platforms within the maze so you can take it all in and maybe help find your way out.
 Admission to the corn maze is free for kids 5 and under, and $6 for everyone else.
 On Friday and Saturday nights from 6 to 10 pm it becomes the Night Maze (last entry at 9:30 pm), and admission goes up to $10 per person.
 This year, the maze's pathways will be wider to allow for social distancing.

 Petaluma Pumpkin Patch is a busy bustling place, filled with families picking out their Halloween pumpkins and enjoying the attractions the place has to offer.
 The only distraction is the traffic on the adjacent freeway constantly zipping by.
-It's noisy and annoying, but then that's the price you pay for not having to head out into the country to a more serene pumpkin patch experience.
-On the plus side, it's blessed with a convenient location, good prices, and plenty of fun things for everyone to do.
+It's noisy and annoying, but then that's the price you pay for not having to head way out into the country to a more remote pumpkin patch experience.
+On the plus side, it's blessed with a convenient location, great atmosphere, good prices, and plenty of fun things for everyone to do.

 Petaluma Pumpkin Patch and Amazing Corn Maze is located at 550 Stony Point Road, just north of Petaluma.
 It's open through November 1 from 10 am–6 pm Sunday–Thursday and 10 am–10 pm on Friday and Saturday.
 Due to COVID-19, masks must be worn and a six-foot distance must be kept between you and others outside of your group.
 There are plenty of hand sanitizer stations located around the grounds.

 To get there, take Highway 101 north to the Old Redwood Highway/Penngrove exit.
 Turn left at the stop light and head west over the freeway, then turn right onto Stony Point Road.
 The entrance to the pumpkin patch is about a half mile up the road on your right.